Bladder Pain Syndrome (Interstitial Cystitis)

 A physical therapist can teach you exercises to relax the muscles in your lower belly, groin, and buttocks.
 You may want to look for a physical therapist who is specially trained in pelvic floor therapy.

-- Oral medicines (such as pills) include amitriptyline, pentosan polysulfate, antihistamines, anti-inflammatory medicines, and pain medicines.
+- Medicines taken by mouth (oral medicines) include amitriptyline, pentosan polysulfate, antihistamines, and anti-inflammatory medicines.

-- Medicines that are put into the bladder (bladder instillations) include dimethyl sulfoxide (DMSO) or a combination of medicines, such as lidocaine, heparin, and sodium bicarbonate.
+- Medicines that are put into the bladder (bladder instillations) are often combined with other medicines.
+These include medicines such as dimethyl sulfoxide (DMSO), lidocaine, heparin, and sodium bicarbonate.

 - Other treatments.